AlexGilleran/jsx-control-statements/README.md

 ### FlowType
 There's still not a perfect solution for FlowType given that it doesn't provide a lot of plugin functionality (at least not yet).
-Flow definitions are available in `jsx-control-statements.latest.flow.js` for Flow >= 0.53, or `jsx-control-statements.flow.js` (deprecated) for Flow < 0.53.
+Flow definitions are available in `jsx-control-statements.latest.flow.js` for Flow >= 0.53, or `jsx-control-statements.flow.js` (deprecated) for Flow < 0.53 - you can pick which file to us [like this](https://github.com/AlexGilleran/jsx-control-statements/pull/68#issuecomment-323562980).
 These will stop the type checker complaining about statements being undeclared.
 As of now there's no neat way to make the Flow checker recognise `each` attributes in `<For>` loops as a variable - the best workaround for now is something like: